 “The cut of the women’s kit fits well and is comfortable, so I don’t have to think about the uniform and can focus on the game at hand,” said U.S. Women’s National Team striker, Alex Morgan.

 ULTIMATE IN COOLING AND COMFORT

-Designers used three dimensional body scans of elite footballers to collect data on the form of today’s players and identify an updated fit, improving comfort and allowing the body to move more naturally within the kit.
+Designers used three-dimensional body scans of elite footballers to collect data on the form of today’s players and identify an updated fit, improving comfort and allowing the body to move more naturally within the kit.

-Combining athlete insighst and research with new materials and fabrications, the Nike Elite Match Fit sock for 2014 features a sleeker fit specific to football.
+Combining athlete insighst and research with new materials and fabrications, the Nike Elite Match Fit Sock for 2014 features a sleeker fit specific to football.
 Strategically cushioned zones provide comfort and protection at the big toe and anklebones where the majority of impact occurs, while arch support locks down the foot to prevent slipping.
-Material was also eliminated to enhance touch and decrease bulk, and flex grooves were added to the ankle and the top of the foot to prevent any bunching.
+Material was also eliminated to enhance touch and decrease bulk, and flex grooves were added to the ankle and the top of the foot to prevent bunching.

 NIKE PRO BASELAYER

-For 2014, Nike will offer a variety of Nike Pro baselayer styles for players to choose from.
-These are designed for the varying temperatures and conditions athletes will encounter in Brasil, which are expected to vary from high heat during mid-day matches, to much colder temperatures in the southern match locations during evening games.
+The new Nike Pro baselayer is the lightest ever from Nike and features increased venting and breathability.
+Players have a variety of Nike Pro baselayer styles to choose from.
+These are designed for the varying temperatures and conditions that athletes will encounter in Brazil, which are expected to vary from high heat during midday matches, to much colder temperatures in the southern locations during evening games.